Skip to product information

 Grand Cross of the Order of the Crown of Italy

-During the 1920s and 1930s, several members of the Brazilian federal government and diplomats operating in Italy sympathized with fascism.
-Such closeness was expressed through the exchange of decorations and favors or, more relevantly, through Brazilian support for various decisions of the Italian government: for example, the war in Abyssinia or the repression of Italian anti-fascists.
+During the 1920s and 1930s, several members of the Brazilian federal government and diplomats working in Italy had sympathies for fascism.
+This closeness was expressed through the exchange of decorations and favors or, more importantly, through Brazilian support for various decisions of the Italian government: for example, the Abyssinian War or the repression of Italian anti-fascists.

-In the wake of the 1929 crisis, Getúlio Vargas assumed power in Brazil, which had Nazi Germany and the United States as its main trading partners.
-Strategic for the supply of raw materials and both countries preparing for war, Brazil accelerated its trade with Adolf Hitler's Germany, but reversed the situation when the Vargas government decided to decisively align Brazil with the USA, after the attack on the Pearl Harbour.
+In the wake of the 1929 crisis, Getúlio Vargas took power in Brazil, which had Nazi Germany and the United States as its main trading partners.
+Strategic for the supply of raw materials and with both countries preparing for war, Brazil accelerated its trade with Adolf Hitler's Germany, but reversed the situation when the Vargas government decided to decisively align Brazil with the United States, after the attack on Pearl Harbor.

-Felix Pacheco was openly Italianophile and close to fascism, as this letter shows, which, years later, he regretted.
-It is not known whether Mussolini actually received and read these lines, but it remains an interesting - and sad - witness to Brazil's diplomatic and ideological hesitations on the eve of World War II.
+Felix Pacheco was openly Italianophile and close to fascism, as demonstrated by this letter, which he later regretted.
+It is not known whether Mussolini actually received and read these lines, but they remain an interesting - and sad - testimony to Brazil's diplomatic and ideological hesitations on the eve of the Second World War.

 View full details